Tianyu82/Blog/posts/layered_design_automation_framework.md

 In the `LoginTests` class:
 - The `test_successful_login` and `test_unsuccessful_login` test cases implement the business logic, such as asserting URLs or error messages, without directly interacting with Selenium commands.
 - Each test case relies on the `LoginPage` methods to perform actions on the page.

-## Summary

-In a well-designed TAA, the **Test Abstraction Layer** encapsulates calls to Selenium WebDriver methods, allowing the **Test Execution Layer** to focus solely on business logic.
-This separation ensures that tests are easier to read, maintain, and adapt to UI changes without modifying test logic.
-Following these principles makes your automation framework more robust and efficient.